 'Louder Together' Members Pledge

-We are even MORE excited to announce our ‘Louder Together’ $100,000 Highcourt Members Pledge.
-We will be donating $100 from the Initiation Fee received from each and every accepted member before July 15, up to $100,000, to organizations dedicated to racial equality and social justice for our Black community.
-We will bring together our Member Council to help us direct the funds, with an emphasis on causes with long-term, local Black community impact.
+We are even MORE excited to share our ‘Louder Together’ $100,000 Highcourt Members Pledge.
+We donated $100 from the Initiation Fee received from each and every accepted member before August 15, 2020, up to $100,000, to organizations dedicated to racial equality and social justice for our Black community.
+We are bringing together our Member Council to help us direct the funds, with an emphasis on causes with long-term, local Black community impact.

 We will take the 15% Pledge, started by Aurora James, for at least fifteen percent of our retail buys to go to Black-owned businesses.
 We will donate time every year in our Broadway-facing ground floor art gallery to showcasing Black artists and creatives.
 Further, we are working towards incorporating activism into our cultural programming, via mentorship programs, grassroots community activations and smaller ‘clubs within our club’ for intersectional conversation.